top of page

 These may be charitable, or private.
 If a fee is expected, you might be able to get funding from the Local Authority as part of a Carers Assessment or get a grant from an appropriate charity (conditions will apply).

-Note: You are still considered to be a carer whether you live with the person you care for, whether they are in residential care, or whether they live in the same part of the country as you.
-You are therefore still entitled to advocacy support.
+Note: We are still considered to be a carer whether we live with the person we care for, whether they are in residential care, or whether they live in the same part of the country as us.
+We are therefore still entitled to advocacy support.

 Janice’s husband had recently moved into residential care and was adjusting well at first.
 However, when she visited him a few weeks in, she noticed that he had some unusual marks on his arms.